dolfies/discord.py-self/docs/api.rst

     :param messages: The messages that have been deleted.
     :type messages: List[:class:`Message`]

+.. function:: on_message_ack(message, manual)

+    Called when a message is marked as read.
+If the message is not found in the internal message cache, or the message ID is not real, then this event will not be called.

+    If this occurs increase the :class:`max_messages <Client>` parameter or use the :func:`on_raw_message_ack` event instead.

+    .. versionadded:: 2.1

+    :param message: The message that has been marked as read.
+    :type message: :class:`Message`
+    :param manual: Whether the channel read state was manually set to this message.
+    :type manual: :class:`bool`

 .. function:: on_raw_message_edit(payload)

     Called when a message is edited.
 Unlike :func:`on_message_edit`, this is called